What does atypical mean?

 - Cancer – Almost all cancers are made up of cells that look atypical compared to the normal, healthy cells around them.
 In this case, atypia is very important because it helps your pathologist make the diagnosis and determine the tumour grade.

-Why is this important?
-It is important to keep in mind that atypical is a description of the way some cells look and not a complete diagnosis by itself.
+It is important to remember that atypical is a description of the way some cells look and not a complete diagnosis by itself.
 In many cases your pathologist will try to determine the cause of the atypical cells.
 If the cause is known, it will be described in your pathology report.
 However, your doctors may only be able to determine the cause of the atypical cells later with the help of additional information about you and your medical history.

 Pathologists use the term reactive atypia to describe cells that show atypia in response to inflammation, infection, or radiation.
 Reactive atypia is not cancer.